mgrigoriev8109/mgrigoriev8109/README.md

 ---
 ### Volunteering

-While not creating full-stack Rails projects I volunteer my time helping others learn programming, making open source contributions, and acting as a Moderator for the [The Odin Project](https://www.theodinproject.com/).
+While not creating full-stack Rails projects I volunteer my time mentoring others learning web development, reading books on programming, or making open source contributions.

-My future ambitions include further contribution to Open Source, if the opportunity arises within the field of medical and cancer research.

 ---
 ### Outside of Coding...

 I'm training for the Chicago Marathon, and plan to run it in October!
-If I'm not running you can find me spending time with my family, cooking for fun in the kitchen, or slowly making my way through all of the MCU movies.
+If I'm not running you can find me spending time with my family, cooking for fun in the kitchen, or reading old fantasy books.

 ---
 <div align="center">